-Once your teachers are trained and ready to go, make sure that you have insurance for your yoga teachers in place.
+Once your yoga teachers are trained and ready to go, make sure that you have insurance in place.
 In most cases, it’s just a matter of adding the discipline to their current policy, but this may vary from state to state.

-Studio Director focuses on managing the day-to-day tasks of running your studio so you can experiment with new types of classes.
+The Studio Director focuses on managing the day-to-day tasks of running your yoga studio so you can experiment with new types of classes.
 Reach out today for a demo or free trial!